Sally Potter: Career

 The novel had previously been considered impossible to adapt for the screen, because it took place over 400 years and followed a character whose sex changes from a man to a woman.
 Funding the feature proved difficult, and Orlando took seven years to complete.
 Filming and editing took 20 weeks.
-Preparation for the film, including adapting the novel, funding the film, scouting locations, etc., took four years.
+Preparation for the film, including adapting the novel, funding the film, and scouting locations, took four years.

 When asked whether she thought she would continue to work on feminist themes, Potter replied:

 I have come to the conclusion that I can't use that term in my work.
 Not because of a disavowal of the underlying principles that gave birth to that word – the commitment to liberation, dignity, equality.
 But it has become a trigger word that stops people's thinking.
 You literally see people's eyes glaze over with exhaustion when the word flashes into the conversation.

 She next directed the film, The Tango Lesson (1996), in which she also performed with renowned dancer Pablo Veron.
 First presented at the Venice Film Festival, the film was awarded the Ombú de Oro for Best Film at the Mar del Plata Film Festival, Argentina; the SADAIC Great Award from the Sociedad Argentina de Autores y Compositores de Música; as well as receiving Best Film nominations from BAFTA and the US National Board of Review.
 The Tango Lesson is semi-autobiographical, based on Potter's experiences learning Argentinian Tango with Veron while writing the screenplay for Rage.

-The Tango Lesson marks Potter's first time performing on screen.
-Regarding this decision she stated, "I knew that I had to perform in this one because the impetus for the film came out of my own desire to dance."
+The Tango Lesson marked Potter's first time performing on screen.
+Regarding this decision, she stated: "I knew that I had to perform in this one because the impetus for the film came out of my own desire to dance."
 Potter's professional collaborations with Pablo Veron continue in The Man Who Cried and the stage production of Carmen (2007).

 Since The Tango Lesson's release, Potter continued to receive letters from viewers who felt touched by it.
-In a 2005 interview with FF2 Media's Jan Lisa Huttner, Potter suggests, "I think maybe I’m not the best person to analyze it, but what people pick up on is the passion behind the film: the passion to make the film itself, the passion to dance again.
+In a 2005 interview with FF2 Media's Jan Lisa Huttner, Potter suggested: "I think maybe I'm not the best person to analyze it, but what people pick up on is the passion behind the film: the passion to make the film itself, the passion to dance again.
 At the age of 46 I put myself in a movie, dancing the Tango with the best tango dancer in the world. [...]
-It was so terrifying, and so driven by passion at the same time, maybe that’s partly what people respond to.”
+It was so terrifying, and so driven by passion at the same time, maybe that's partly what people respond to."

 The Man Who Cried (starring Johnny Depp, Christina Ricci, Cate Blanchett and John Turturro), premiered at the Venice Film Festival in 2000.
 Ricci plays a Jewish girl who, separated from her father when she was young in Soviet Russia, travels to America to find him.